 You just knew you could ask any one of them why they were in the military – drafted or not – and they would tell you “for the freedom of the person to the left and to the right. ” You just knew it, you didn’t have to ask, you could see it on their faces.

-I wonder if we slowed down a bit the next time we tried to make that yellow light and noticed who it was that was sitting on that corner, holding that sign with no one there to the right or left of them, we would think differently about the importance in our lives.
+I wonder if we slowed down a bit the next time we tried to make that yellow light and noticed who it was sitting on that corner, holding that sign with no one there to the right or left of them, would we think differently about the importance in our lives.

 You Should Know This

 Which is why I felt compelled to design a beanie that would show support and bring awareness to the military and the veterans who fought or still fight for our freedom.
 I hope you feel encouraged to use this free crochet pattern, known as the Military Beanie, to crochet it and either wear it yourself or gift it to a person in the military, whether they are still active or not.